Toric Sylvester forms: Toric residue of the product of two forms

-If a form $G$ of degree $\delta$ can be written as a product $G=PQ$, a natural question is to ask whether one can take advantage of this factorization in the computation of the residue of $G=PQ$ with respect to the polynomial system $F_0,\ldots, F_n$.
-In the case $X_\Sigma=\mathbb{P}^n$, Jouanolou proved that this is indeed possible by exploiting the duality between the degrees $\delta - \nu$ and $\nu$ of $P$ and $Q$, respectively; see \cite[Proposition 3.10.27]{joanolouformesdinertie}.
-In what follows, we generalize Jouanolou's formula to a general smooth projective toric variety $X_{\Sigma}$.
-For that purpose, we will rely on toric Sylvester forms and the elimination matrices $\mathbb{H}_{\delta - \nu}$ we introduced in Section \ref{subsec:hybridmat}.
-The new formulas we obtain can be seen as an extension of the rational formula ``\`a la Macaulay" proved in \cite[Corollary 3.4]{dandreakhetanresidues}.
+If a form $G$ of degree $\delta$ can be written as a product $G=PQ$, a natural question is to ask whether one can take advantage of this factorization in the computation of the residue of $G=PQ$ with respect to the polynomial system \lb{defined by} $F_0,\ldots, F_n$.
+In the case $X_\Sigma=\mathbb{P}^n$, Jouanolou proved that this is possible by exploiting the duality between the degrees $\delta - \nu$ and $\nu$ of $P$ and $Q$, respectively (see \cite[Proposition 3.10.27]{joanolouformesdinertie}\footnote{We notice that in \cite{joanolouformesdinertie} the residue is defined as a map to $A$, and not to $K(A)$, by multiplying with $\Res_{\mathcal{A}}$ in the image. \cc{In the case of ample divisors}, the product of the residue and the resultant lies in $A$; see \cite[Theorem 1.4]{cattani1997residuesresultants}.}).
+In what follows, we \cc{explore the generalization of} Jouanolou's formula to a general smooth projective toric variety $X_{\Sigma}$ which is $\sigma$-positive for a maximal cone $\sigma$, using toric Sylvester forms.

-\begin{remark} We notice that in \cite{joanolouformesdinertie}, Jouanolou defines the residue as a map onto $A$, and not in $K(A)$, by multiplying with $\Res_{\mathcal{A}}$ in the image; see also \cite[Theorem 1.4]{cattani1997residuesresultants} for a proof that the product of the residue and the resultant lies in $A$. \end{remark}